BalamiRR/E-Commerce/README.md

 ## Search for Product

   Search for products which are includes (Books, Coffee Mugs, Mouse Pads, Luggage Tags)

   ![alt text](./SearchProduct.png)

-Note:
+Note: To run app for Angular : ng server --open

-To run app for Angular : ng server --open
+THE END